-TABLE 4.
-US HERBICIDES EXPENDITURES IN SOUTH VIETNAM, 1962-1971: A BREAKDOWN BY COMBAT TACTICAL ZONE\
+TABLE 4 US HERBICIDES EXPENDITURES IN SOUTH VIETNAM, 1962-1971: A BREAKDOWN BY COMBAT TACTICAL ZONE

-Herb icide Expendi (gallons) iture
+(CTZ) Herbicide Expenditure (gallons)

-Combat Tactical Zones Orange White Blue
+Combat Ta ctical Zones Orange White Blue

 CTZ I 2,250,000 363,000 298,000

 CTZ II 2,519,000 729,000 473,000

-CTZ III (includes Saigon) 5,309,000 3,719,000 294,000
+CTZ III (inc ludes Saigon) 5,309,000 3,719,000 294,000

-CTZ IV 1,227,000 435,000 62,000
+CTZ IV Subtotals Grand Total 1,227,000 11,305,000 435,000 5,246,000 62,000 1,127,000 17,678,000

-Subtotals 17,305,000 5,246,000 1 ,127,000

-Grand total 17 7 .678.000

-\Source: HERBS tape
+Sourc e: HERBS tape

-In addition to the herbicides, numerous other chemicals were shipped to South Vietnam in 55-gallon drums.
-These included selected fuel additives, cleaning solvents, cooking oils, and a variety of other pesticides.
+In addition to herbicides, numerous other chemicals were shipped to South Vietnam in 55-gallon drums.
+These included selected fuel additives, cleaning solvents, cooking oils, and a variety of pesticides.
 The insecticide Malathion was widely used for control of mosquitoes and at least 400,000 gallons of it were used from 1966 through 1970.
 In addition, much smaller quantities of Lindane and DDT were used in ground operations throughout the war in Southeast Asia.
 The distribution of the herbicides within Vietnam after their arrival did not occur randomly.
 About 65 percent was shipped to the 20th Ordnance Storage Depot, Saigon, and 35 percent was shipped to the 511th Ordnance Depot, Da Nang.

-Military Aircraft and Vehicles Used in the Dissemination of Herbicides Numerous aircraft were used in the air war in Vietnam, but only a few of these aircraft were used for aerial dissemination of herbicides.
-The "work horse" of Operation RANCH HAND was the two-engine aircraft C-123/UC-123 called the "Provider."
+Military Aircraft and Vehicles Used in the Dissemination of Herbicides

+Numerous aircraft were used in the air war in Vietnam, but only a few of these aircraft were used for aerial dissemination of herbicides.
+The "work horse" of operation RANCH HAND was the C-123, "Provider".
 This cargo aircraft was adapted to receive a modular spray system for internal carriage.
-The module (the A/A 45 Y-1) consisted of a 1.000-gallon tank, punp, and engine which were all mounted on a frame pallet.
+The module (the A/A 45 Y-1) consisted of a 1,000-gallon tank pump, and engine which were all mounted on a frame pallet.
 An operator's console was an integral part of the unit, but was not mounted on the pallet.
-Wing booms (1.5 inches in diameter, 22 feet long) extended from the outboard engine nacelles toward the wing tips.
+Wing booms (1.5 inches in diameter, 22 feet long) extended from the outboard engine nacelies toward the wing tips.
 A short tail boom (3 inches in diameter, 20 feet long) was positioned centrally near the aft cargo door.
-Each aircraft normally had a crew of three men: the pilot, co-pilot (navigator), and flight engineer (console operator).
-During the peak activity of RANCH HAND operations (1968-1969), 33 UC-123K aircraft were employed.
-The "U" designated modification for aerial spraying and the "K" designated modification with jet boosters.
+Each aircraft normally had a crew of three men: the pilot, co-pilot (nagivator), and flight engineer (console operator).
+During the peak activity of RANCH HAND operations (1968-1969), approximately 30 U C-123K aircraft were employed.
 However, many other squadrons of non-RANCH HAND C-123 aircraft were routinely used throughout South Vietnam in transport operations.

-The control of malaria and other mosquito-borne diseases in South Vietnam necessitated an extensive aerial insecticide application program in order to control these vector insects.
-From 1967 through 1972, three UC-123K aircraft were used to spray Malathion, an organophosphate insecticide.
+The control of malaria and other mosquito-borne diseases in South Vietnam necessitated an extensive aerial insecticide application program.
+From 1966 through 1972, three C-123 aircraft were used to spray Malathion, an organophosphate insecticide.
 These aircraft could be distinguished from the Herbicide-spraying aircraft because they were not camouflaged.
 These aircraft routinely sprayed insecticide adjacent to military and civilian installations, as well as in areas where military operations were in progress, or about to commence.